abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-1.md

 title: "Fast Sudoku Solver in Haskell #1: A Simple Solution"
 date: 2018-06-28
 description: We write a Sudoku Solver in Haskell and optimize it to be fast
-tags: haskell, sudoku, programming, puzzle
+tags: haskell, sudoku, programming, puzzle, nilenso
 author: Abhinav Sarkar
 toc: right
 ---